derekriemer/nvda-notepadPlusPlus/readme.md

 However, you can preview such content as browsable message if you press NVDA+H (Escape to close the message).
 Pressing NVDA+Shift+H will open it in your standard browser.
 Some popular Markdown extensions such as PHP Extra or TOC are supported.
-It works also with (single-paged) Html.
+This feature also works with (single-paged) Html.

-To try it out, Copy the following block, paste it into a new Notepad++ document and press NVDA+H:
+To try this feature out, Copy the following block, paste it into a new Notepad++ document and press NVDA+H:

 <br>